 One of the things most people ask me is what kind of equipment I use to make the fantastic photos you see every day on the blog and over our Instagram.
 They want to know “How to become a photographer?” thinking that by buying the most expensive photo gear, they will succeed.
 In this post, I will tell you all about my secret gadgets, and maybe this can shine a light on how to become a photographer, what are the costs and all the rest.

 This list contains all my essentials, the every-travel items, my most precious possessions.
 In this post, you will learn the secret of my travel photography, get to know all my photo equipment.
 Also, you will see how I manage to get so good images in no time on our Instagram, twitter, and facebook.

-After reading this I hope you learn how to become a photographer, the one you always wanted to be.
-This post will not teach you everything, but for sure will help you on the gadgets area.
-And of course, if you need some inspiration and motivation we always have our hashtag filled with great photographers posting daily breathtaking images.
+After reading this, I hope you learn how to become a photographer, the one you always wanted to be.
+This post will not teach you everything, but for sure will help you in the gadgets area.
+And of course, if you need some inspiration and motivation, we always have our hashtag filled with great photographers posting daily breathtaking images.
 Have fun!

 I think this is the question everybody is asking, huh?
 Which camera I use and why.
 The answer to this is simple: I’m a Canon girl since day one!
 And from all the Canons out there, the one that I identify myself the most is the one and only Canon 5D III.

 But before you rush to Amazon to buy the same one, let me tell you something: it is not the camera that will make you do great photos.
-This is the most ridiculous thing ever said in photography.
-I hate when I read that the answer to the question “How to become a photographer?” is “Get one of those expensive cameras”.
+That is the most ridiculous thing ever said in photography.
+I hate when I read that the answer to the question “How to become a photographer?” is “Get one of those expensive cameras.”